Geldof to fire up charity hit 30 years on to fight Ebola

 The original song, which raised 8 million pounds ($11 million), featured some of the era’s biggest acts including U2’s Bono, George Michael and David Bowie.
 It has been re-recorded twice in 1989 and 2004.

-The song topped the charts in 1984 and sold millions of copies, with proceeds going to Ethiopian famine relief.
+Geldof co-wrote the song with Ultravox singer Midge Ure.
+It topped the charts in 1984 and sold millions of copies, with proceeds going to Ethiopian famine relief.

 They followed it up with Live Aid in 1985, a transatlantic concert that raised an estimated $100 million for Ethiopia.